tellor-io/EIP-2362/README.md

 ## Specification

-In general there are two different types of oracles, push and pull oracles.
+In general, there are two different types of oracles, push and pull oracles.
 Where push oracles are expected to send back a response to the consumer and pull oracles allow consumers to pull or call/read the data onto their own systems.
 This specification is for pull based oracles only.